France impounds Ryanair plane on tarmac before take-off

 Continue Reading Below

-The French civil aviation authority announced Friday it had impounded the plane on the tarmac of the Bordeaux-Merignac airport as a "last resort."
+The French civil aviation authority said Friday it had impounded the plane on the tarmac of the Bordeaux-Merignac airport as a "last resort."

 Ryanair did not publicly comment on the seizure.